Spirals and Beyond: Competitive Plane Search with Multi-Speed Agents: Introduction

-When the target is a point, which is the focus of this work, a logarithmic spiral achieves a search cost of $17.289$, and has been proven to be optimal.
+When the target is a point, which is the focus of this work, a logarithmic spiral achieves a search cost of $17.289$, and has been proven to be optimal~\cite{langetepe2010optimality}.
 This result resolved a long-standing conjecture that spiral trajectories are best among all possible strategies.
 Spiral strategies in planar domains have been extensively studied~\cite{finch2005logarithmic,finch2005searching}.
 Gal~\cite{gal2010search} established optimality within the class of monotone, periodic strategies, and Langetepe~\cite{langetepe2010optimality} later proved unconditional optimality, confirming the conjecture.
 For known-distance variants, recent work provides exact and average-case optimal results~\cite{ConleyGeorgiou25Inspection}.
+Related geometric search models also admit non-spiral optimal trajectories; for example, recent work based on Fermat’s principle establishes optimal average-case strategies for disk inspection in a different setting~\cite{GeorgiouFermatSTACS26}.

-Collaborative search with multiple agents has also received significant attention~\cite{Albers00,CFMS10,CILP13,DFKNS07,DKP91,DDKPU13,HKLT13,lopez2015optimal}.
+Collaborative search with multiple agents has also received significant attention, see \cite{Albers00,CFMS10,CILP13} and \cite{DFKNS07,DKP91,DDKPU13,HKLT13,lopez2015optimal}.
 The well-known ANTS problem~\cite{feinerman2012collaborative} considers identical agents searching for an adversarially placed treasure in the plane, with performance depending on agent count and target distance.
 This extends earlier distance-cost models~\cite{baeza1993searching} and connects to other frameworks such as layered graph search~\cite{papadimitriou1991shortest} and ray-based exploration~\cite{angelopoulos2011multi}.
 When two-dimensional search involves geometric specifications, the problem becomes more complex.
 Early work considered polygons~\cite{FeketeGK10} and disks~\cite{CzyzowiczGGKMP14}, later extending to triangles, squares, and $\ell_p$ balls~\cite{BagheriNO19,CzyzowiczKKNOS15,georgiou2022triangle,GLLKllp2023}.
 Multi-agent extensions introduce coordination and fault-tolerance challenges~\cite{behrouz2023byzantine,BGMP2022pfaulty,CzyzowiczGGKKRW17}, with some studies exploring worst- and average-case trade-offs~\cite{chuangpishit2020multi}.

 In multi-agent shoreline search, spiral strategies can improve the search performance.
 A double spiral achieves a competitive ratio of $5.2644$ for $n=2$~\cite{baeza1995parallel}, and for $n \geq 3$, a ray-based strategy achieves $1/\cos(\pi/n)$ with matching lower bounds~\cite{AcharjeeGKS19,dobrev2020improved}.
 Partial-information variants (e.g., known slope or orientation) yield diverse bounds~\cite{gluss1961alternative,gluss1961minimax,jez2009two}.
 Other models consider circular targets~\cite{gluss1961minimax}, memory-limited agents on grids~\cite{emek2015many,Emekicalp2014,fricke2016distributed,LangnerKUW15}, and navigation with cost-information trade-offs~\cite{bouchard2018deterministic,pelc2018reaching,pelc2018information,pelc2019cost}.